photo-cli/photo-cli/README.md

 </details>

+#### Naming With Address, Date in Same Folder Hierarchy

-#### Preserve same folder hierarchy, copy photos with a file name as photo taken date, time and address.
+Preserve same folder hierarchy, copy photos with a file name as photo taken date, time and address.
 Possible file name will have number suffix.
 Photos that don't have any coordinate or photo taken date will be copied in a relative subfolder.

 ```
 photo-cli copy --process-type SubFoldersPreserveFolderHierarchy --naming-style AddressDateTimeWithSeconds  --reverse-geocode OpenStreetMapFoundation --openstreetmap-properties country city town suburb --number-style AllNamesAreSameLength --no-taken-date InSubFolder --no-coordinate InSubFolder --input photos --output organized-albums